| || |

 If you need help now:

 If this is a suicide emergency, call 911.
 Do not put your own life at risk.
 If you or someone you know is thinking about suicide, there is help available.
-Your family doctor, a hospital emergency room or the National Suicide Prevention Lifeline at 1-800-273-8255 is a good place to start.
+No matter what problems you are dealing with, we want to help you find a reason to keep living.
+By calling 1-800-273-TALK (8255) you’ll be connected to a skilled, trained counselor at a crisis center in your area, any time, 24/7.

 | || |